sermpezis/ai4netmon/use_cases/bias_in_monitoring_infrastructure/Bias_in_IMPs.md

 params={'data_type':'numerical', 'bins':10, 'alpha':0.01}
 BS = bu.bias_score(population_distribution, sample_distribution, method='kl_divergence', params=**params)
 ```

+The result of the above code (the `BS` variable; the bias score) is a single value, which is the KL-divergence.
+For example, at the time of writing this document the resuls is ```0.026```.

-We also provide examples of how to calculate the bias scores for all dimensions in the example scripts in [this folder](https://github.com/sermpezis/ai4netmon/tree/main/use_cases/bias_in_monitoring_infrastructure).
-For example, to calculate the bias score along all dimensions, one can simply do:
+We also provide examples of how to calculate the bias scores for all dimensions in the example scripts (`example_script_*.py`) in [this folder](https://github.com/sermpezis/ai4netmon/tree/main/use_cases/bias_in_monitoring_infrastructure).
+For example, to calculate the bias score of the set of IPv4 RIPE RIS peers along all dimensions, one can simply do:
 ```python
 from ai4netmon.Analysis.bias import bias_utils as bu
 population_df = df